 Evan Williams Bourbon Experience

-Located on the historic Whiskey Row in downtown Louisville, Evan Williams comes fully equipped with a tasting room, retail shop, and an exciting interactive tour.
+Located on the historic Whiskey Row in downtown Louisville, the Evan Williams Bourbon Experience comes fully equipped with a tasting room, retail shop, and an exciting interactive tour.
 Evan Williams was Kentucky’s very first commercial distiller, therefore is rich in history and we found it to be a great introduction to bourbon as we began our tour of the Kentucky Bourbon Trail!
 Plus, it’s ranked as one of the top ten food & drink tours in Louisville!

 Where: 528 West Main St. Louisville, KY 40202